 Will I receive any notices or reminders that my taxes are still due?

-Not from Laketon Township.
-Laketon Township ONLY sends out the original bill, via first class mail as required by law.
-No due date reminders or other notices are sent by this office.
-If the taxes are not paid, then the Muskegon County Treasurer's Office takes over collection of delinquent taxes on March 1 each year and delinquent tax bills are sent out by their office.
+Muskegon County Treasurer's Office takes over collection of delinquent taxes as of March 1st each year and delinquent tax bills are sent out by their office.